aurotripathy/query-your-dish-washer-repair-man/README.md

-# Query your dish-washer repair Manual
+# Query your Dish-washer Repair Manual

 Data is gathered from: